An introduction to Judaism in the modern world, with emphasis on contemporary issues and debates.

 - Learning Outcomes

-- Describe and distinguish various modern forms of Judaism and their origins, practices, beliefs and constructions of identity
+- describe and distinguish various modern forms of Judaism, their origins, practices, beliefs, and constructions of identity (scholarship, global perspective, interdisciplinary perspective)

-- Understand various critical methods as applied to Judaic studies, their applicability to its subfields and their relative strengths and weaknesses
+- understand various critical methods as applied to Judaic studies, their applicability to its subfields and their relative strengths and weaknesses (interdisciplinary perspective, critical thinking)

-- Understand and evaluate opposing viewpoints on select issues and debates within modern Judaism
+- understand and evaluate opposing viewpoints on select issues and debates within modern Judaism (scholarship, critical thinking, ethics)

-- Write clear, persuasive, critical and knowledgeable essays on contemporary topics and debates within Judaic studies
+- write clear, persuasive, critical and knowledgeable essays on contemporary topics and debates within Judaic studies (communication)

-- Articulate the strengths and weaknesses of positions within Judaic studies
+- articulate the strengths and weaknesses of positions within Judaic studies (interdisciplinary perspective, critical thinking)

-- Relate developments in various contemporary forms of Judaism to the demands and challenges of modernity
+- relate developments in various contemporary forms of Judaism to the demands and challenges of modernity (scholarship, critical thinking, ethics)

-- Assess the limitations and contingencies of the category of religion as it is employed within Judaic studies
+- assess the limitations and contingencies of the category of religion as it is employed within Judaic studies (scholarship, critical thinking)